Skip to main content

 I took a little road trip up I-81 to Lexington, Virginia.
 Let me tell you all about it.

 Lexington, Virginia, is a small town sixty miles northeast of Roanoke and also near the Great Wagon Road.
-The Monacan people originally populated the area, but by the mid-1700s, Euro-American settlers began moving into it.
+The Monacan people originally inhabited the area, but by the mid-1700s, Euro-American settlers began to move into it.

 The town was officially established by the Virginia Assembly in 1775 and named after the Battle of Lexington, one of the first battles of the American Revolutionary War.

-Nestled in the foothills of the Blue Ridge Mountains, it is the gateway town to some of the area's natural features, including Horse Mountain, Goshen Pass, and Natural Bridge.
-This unique geological feature was once a rustic resort of Thomas Jefferson's and was often frequented by the Founding Fathers.
+Nestled in the foothills of the Blue Ridge Mountains, it serves as the gateway to some of the area's most notable natural features, including Horse Mountain, Goshen Pass, and Natural Bridge.
+This unique geological feature was once a rustic resort frequented by Thomas Jefferson and the Founding Fathers.

 Lexington became the county seat of Rockbridge County in 1777.